It Runs in the Family (2003 film): Production

 In his role as producer, Michael Douglas suggested his mother (Diana Dill), Rory Culkin, and Bernadette Peters for their roles.
 Fred Schepisi noted that they were originally considering Sigourney Weaver for the part of Michael's wife.
 "Bernadette [Peters] was a really nice balance, playing straighter than you’d usually see her play..."

+During pre-production the project changed title several times, including the title Smack the Puss.

 Total gross was $7,491,839.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 28% and an average rating of 4.5/10.
+On Rotten Tomatoes, the film has an approval rating of 30%, based on 97 reviews, and an average rating of 4.5/10.
 The site's consensus states, "Despite its gimmick casting, the movie ultimately goes nowhere."

 Critic Steven Holden wrote in The New York Times that the film is a "surprisingly complex and subtle portrait", and "Besides its laudable reluctance to tie up loose ends, the most courageous thing about It Runs in the Family is its refusal to try to make you love its aggressive, strong-willed characters."
 Roger Ebert wrote: "But the movie is simply not clear about where it wants to go and what it wants to do.
 It is heavy on episode and light on insight, and although it takes courage to bring up touchy topics it would have taken more to treat them frankly."